History of agriculture in the United States: Railroad age: 1850s–1914

 The federal government issued 160 acre tracts for very cheap costs to about 400,000 families who settled new land under the Homestead Act of 1862.
 Even larger numbers purchased lands at very low interest from the new railroads, which were trying to create markets.
 The railroads advertised heavily in Europe and brought over, at low fares, hundreds of thousands of farmers from Germany, Scandinavia, and Britain.
 The Government of Canada's Dominion Lands Act of 1872 served a similar function for establishing homesteads on the prairies in Canada.

 The first years of the 20th century were prosperous for all American farmers.
 The years 1910–1914 became a statistical benchmark, called "parity", that organized farm groups wanted the government to use as a benchmark for the level of prices and profits they felt they deserved.

+Mechanization of farming

+Mechanization and new technologies transformed farming practices over time.
+By the late 19th century the U.S. had the largest and most productive system of commercial agriculture in the world.
+Rural towns competed for access to the new railroad system.
+Towns that got a station sharply cut the cost of travel and shipping farm products out and consumer products in.
+Towns with a station attracted families that had the money to get established in farming.

+Regarding the labor needed to produce one bushel of wheat, the U.S. Department of Agriculture states: 1894 being compared with 1830, the required human labor declined from three hours and three minutes to ten minutes.
+The heavy, clumsy plow of 1830 had given way to the disk plow that both plowed and pulverized the soil in the same operation; hand sowing had been displaced by the mechanical seeder drawn by horses; the cradling and thrashing with flails and hand winnowing had given way to reaping, thrashing, and sacking with the combined reaper and thrasher drawn by horses.